server-os/server-image/README.md

 of SmartOS, or the Triton Platform Image.

-When performing release builds, the following are convenient targets which encapsulate the entire release process for a specific Triton and/or SmartOS build variety:
+When performing release builds, the following are convenient targets which encapsulate the entire release process for a specific build variety:

 * `common-release`: depends on `check`, `live` and `pkgsrc` targets and needs to be run before a subsequent `make` invocation of any of the `-release` targets below
 * `smartos-release`: builds and publishes SmartOS artifacts
-* `triton-release`: builds and publishes a Triton platform image
-* `triton-and-smartos-release`: all of the above

-The following are used by the targets listed above as part of the release engineering process when publishing release builds of the SmartOS and Triton platform image.
+The following are used by the targets listed above as part of the release engineering process when publishing release builds of the SmartOS platform image.
 There are varieties of each target for both build flavors.

 * `*-publish`: stage bits from the output directory, preparing for